 Dragonfly Support Program

-The Dragonfly Support Program at the Women’s Health Clinic supports people through the experience of pregnancy and infant loss.
+The Dragonfly Support Program at the Women’s Health Clinic supports people through the experience of pregnancy loss, infant loss, or babies born into the spirit world.
 There is no right or wrong way to feel after a miscarriage, termination, pregnancy loss, or infant loss.
 People often feel alone and like they can’t talk about what happened.
 Having support – being acknowledged, validated, and understood – can help.

-The Dragonfly Support Program is a free service.
+The Dragonfly Support Program is a free service for anyone living in Manitoba.
 The length and frequency of counselling is determined by the needs of each individual, couple or family receiving the service.
 Our services welcome people of all genders.

 We acknowledge the historical and ongoing colonization of this land.
 Colonization has and continues to impact Indigenous people’s experiences of pregnancy and infant loss, including apprehension.
 As a program, we aim to offer services rooted in anti-oppression, and to work in a way that actively challenges colonialism.